What they say; what I say:

 Comparison of Traditional and Indie Publishers:

 Traditional publishers made the book visible to the public.
 In the past, the publishing industry competitively marketed about three hundred books per year in the United States.
 In a September 2016 report on trends in self-publishing of books between 2010 and 2015, Bowker, where most book authors obtain their International Standard Book Number (ISBN), said that the number of self-published writers is growing explosively.
-“ISBN registrations for self-published titles have grown more than 375% since 2010,” Bowker says.
+“ISBN registrations for self-published titles had grown more than 375% since 2010,” Bowker says.

 The traditional publisher offers a cash advance to the writer of the book and in return the publisher obtains the writer’s rights to that book.
 A traditional publisher is responsible for editing, publishing, marketing and distribution.
 Many of the books on the indie market are much more polished than in years past.
 One thing that has changed over time in indie publishing is the wide range of people and organizations that are available to help the indie writer with editing, publishing, marketing and distribution tasks.
 The ability of the indie writer to find professional assistance is limited only by their pocketbook.